Intercontinental ballistic missile: Missile defense

 An anti-ballistic missile is a missile which can be deployed to counter an incoming nuclear or non-nuclear ICBM.
 ICBMs can be intercepted in three regions of their trajectory: boost phase, mid-course phase or terminal phase.
-The United States, Russia, India, France, Israel, and China have now developed anti-ballistic missile systems, of which the Russian A-135 anti-ballistic missile system, the American Ground-Based Midcourse Defense, the Indian Prithvi Defence Vehicle Mark-II and the Israeli Arrow 3 are the only systems having the capability to intercept and shoot down ICBMs carrying nuclear, chemical, biological, or conventional warheads.
+The United States, Russia, India, France, Israel, and China have now developed anti-ballistic missile systems.
+Early examples of anti-ICBM defenses were nuclear tipped systems such as the Soviet A-35 anti-ballistic missile system, and the American Safeguard Program, which were limited by the 1972 Anti-Ballistic Missile Treaty to only cover a limited geographical area.
+Modern systems (which are almost entirely conventional) include the American Ground-Based Midcourse Defense, RIM-161 Standard Missile 3, the Russian A-135 anti-ballistic missile system and the Israeli Arrow 3.